-4.12 The national planning policy framework defines green infrastructure as: 'A network of multifunctional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities'.
+- 4.13 The national planning policy framework defines green infrastructure as: 'A network of multifunctional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic and health and wellbeing benefits for nature, climate, local and wider communities and prosperity'.
 As a network, green infrastructure can include: parks, open spaces, playing fields, woodlands, street trees, allotments and private gardens.
 It can also include: streams, canals and other water bodies and features such as green roofs and walls.
 As green infrastructure is close to where people live, it can play a key role in supporting the health of the local community.
-It also supports wildlife, climate change mitigation and adaptation, as well as helping to improve air quality.
+It also supports wildlife, climate change mitigation and adaptation, as well as helping to improve air quality. - 4.14 Policy MSG4 therefore seeks to protect and where practical improve the green infrastructure network of the plan area, supporting the delivery of plan objectives 1 and 2.
+The identification has been informed by allocations within the adopted and emerging development plan, including the Darlington Green Infrastructure Strategy2.

-- 4.13 Policy MSG5 therefore seeks to protect and where practical improve the green infrastructure network of the plan area, supporting the delivery of plan objectives 1 and 2.
-The identification has been informed by allocations within the adopted and emerging development plan, including the Darlington Green Infrastructure Strategy3. - 4.14 The green infrastructure identified on the policies map includes: wildlife networks and corridors, green wedges, open spaces including parks and informal open spaces, playing pitches, allotments, public rights of way, transport corridors including railway routes (both active and abandoned), trees and woodlands, private gardens and linkages to the wider countryside.
+4.15 The green infrastructure identified on the policies map (annex 1) includes: wildlife networks and corridors, green wedges, open spaces including parks and informal open spaces, playing pitches, allotments, public rights of way, transport corridors including railway routes (both active and abandoned), trees and woodlands, private gardens and linkages to the wider countryside.
 The green infrastructure network has a strong link with the public rights of way network and therefore provides vital linkages from the built-up area to the countryside.
 The key elements of the green infrastructure network include: The Whinnies, the water park, the route of the former Stockton and Darlington Railway, Almora Hall, The Front, Teesdale Way and the banks of the River Tees.

-Policy MSG5: Green Infrastructure
+Policy MSG4: Green Infrastructure

 New development should seek to protect and where practical, improve and extend green infrastructure.
-When determining planning applications, consideration will be given to how development proposals:
+The following green infrastructure is identified in the Darlington Local Plan: